adnanmuhtadi/frontend-development-template/README.md

 ### Validation

-On code completion, i ensured my code was validated with no snytax errors.
+On code completion, I ensured my code was validated with no snytax errors.
 I used [W3C Markup Validator](https://validator.w3.org/) for HTML5 and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) for CSS3 to ensure my code is W3C Compliant.

 #### Results